 What Can Be Done About My Cat’s Nerves and Anxiety?

-- Light scented candles (lavender or frankincense)
+- Light scented candles, such as lavender or frankincense

-- Play appropriate music
+- Play feline-appropriate music

-- Give the cat space
+- Give the cat more space

-- Do not handle the cat unnecessarily
+- Do not handle the cat too much

-- Provide plenty of hiding places
+- Provide hiding places

 Use of natural herbs to calm down an anxious cat.
 If the cat shows no negative reaction, gradually increase exposure.
 Suitable herbs include: